Membership and Account Agreement

 24. Taxpayer Identification Number and Backup Withholding

+You agree that we may withhold taxes from any dividends or interest earned on your account as required by federal, state or local law or regulations.
 Your failure to furnish a correct Taxpayer Identification Number (TIN) or meet other requirements may result in backup withholding.
-If your account is subject to backup withholding, we must withhold and pay to the Internal Revenue Service (IRS) a percentage of dividends, interest, and certain other payments.
-If you fail to provide your TIN, we may suspend opening your account.
+If your account is subject to backup withholding, we must withhold and pay to the Internal Revenue Service a percentage of dividends, interest, and certain other payments.
+If you fail to provide your TIN within a reasonable time we may close your account and return the balance to you, less any applicable service fees.

 a.
 Contents.
-If we provide a periodic statement for your account, you will receive a periodic statement of transactions and activity on your account during the statement period as required by applicable law.
-If a periodic statement is provided, you agree that only one (1) statement is necessary for joint accounts.
-For share draft or checking accounts, you understand and agree that your original check or draft, when paid, becomes property of the Credit Union and may not be returned to you, but copies of the check or draft may be retained by us or by payable through financial institutions and may be made available upon your request.
-You understand and agree that statements are made available to you on the date they are sent to you.
-You also understand and agree that checks, drafts, or copies thereof are made available to you on the date the statement is sent to you, even if the checks or drafts do not accompany the statement.
+If we provide a periodic statement for your account, you will receive a periodic statement that shows the transactions and activity on your account during the statement period as required by applicable law.
+If a periodic statement is provided, you agree that only one statement is necessary for joint accounts.
+For share draft or checking accounts, you understand and agree that your original check or draft, when paid, becomes property of the Credit Union and may not be returned to you, but copies of the check or draft may be retained by us or by payable-through financial institutions and may be made available upon your request.
+You understand and agree that statements are made available to you on the date they are mailed to you or, if you have requested, on the date they are made available to you electronically.
+You also understand and agree that checks, drafts, or copies thereof are made available to you on the date the statement is mailed to you or is provided to you electronically, even if the checks or drafts do not accompany the statement.

 c.
 Notice to Credit Union.
 You agree that the Credit Union’s retention of checks or drafts does not alter or waive your responsibility to examine your statements or the time limit for notifying us of any errors.
 The statement will be considered correct for all purposes, and we will not be liable for any payment made or charge to your account unless you notify us in writing within the above time limit for notifying us of any errors.
 If you fail to receive a periodic statement, you agree to notify us within 14 days of the time you regularly receive a statement.